 Metro Delhi International School (MDIS) (pending)

-American curriculum/American High School Diploma; ages 3-18; co-ed; day; independent; private non-profit; 140 students
+American Elementary & Middle School Curriculum/ American High School Diploma; ages 3-18; co-ed; day; independent; private non-profit; 140 students

 The schools below have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

 German State Curriculum/ German International Abitur (DIAP); ages 3-18; co-ed; day; independent; private non-profit; 120 students

 Located in the diplomatic enclave of Chanakyapuri in New Delhi.
 Amongst the 140 overseas schools authorised to award German school leaving certificates as well as the Abitur.
 A small school with a high teacher to pupil ratio and an early introduction of English in the classroom, although admission depends on a good command of the German language.
 Most children have a German-speaking parent or are moving to Germany as fluency in the German language will be necessary.

 Scottish High International School, Gurgaon

 PYP/ School adapted/ IGCSE/ IB Diploma; ages 2-18; co-ed; day and boarding; independent; privately owned; 2,400 students